 Additional Items to pack:

-– A mask or buff
+– A mask (medical grade for transportation)

 As always, we are so excited to get outside and show people wild areas.
 Our guides are some of the finest anywhere – guides who have run some of the most difficult and beautiful rivers in the world, who love to share these places with others, and who are friendly and warm-hearted.
 Our trips have always been a mix of service, relaxation, excitement, and wild beauty – a chance to step out of civilization for a short time and step into a more simple and uncomplicated life.